auth0/opensource-marketplace/CONTRIBUTING.md

 > [!NOTE]
 >
-> -   You are not allowed to update the `id` if an actions template
+> -   You are not allowed to update the `id` of an actions template

 #### Deleting an Actions Template